Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 But while nurses must be technical experts, drug experts, and efficiency experts, they must also do their best to alleviate the suffering of those in their charge.
 These many concurrent demands can result in high burnout rates among nurses as well as fragmented care for patients.

 The quantity of care today’s nurse provides must go hand in hand with the quality of care.
-My own definition of quality care is focusing on patients as more than just a set of signs, symptoms, numbers, and processes in need of monitoring […]
+My own definition of quality care is focusing on patients as more than just a set of signs, symptoms, numbers, and processes in need of monitoring and adjustment. […]

 Food is Medicine: An Oncology Nurse’s Lunch Break Walk